Dissipative quasi-particle picture for quadratic Markovian open quantum systems: Time-Evolution of the covariance matrix

 \section{Time-Evolution of the covariance matrix}

 For completeness, we illustrate here the main steps to obtain the time-dependence of the covariance matrix in Eq. \eqref{dyn-CV}.
-This is completely established by the dynamics of all possible quadratic operators $r_k r_h$.
+This is completely established by the dynamics of all possible two-point operators $r_k r_h$.

 We start with some considerations on the Lindblad operator in Eq. \eqref{Lindblad}.
 This is equivalent to

 and one can show that

 This is useful to evaluate the action of the Lindblad operator on quadratic operators.
 To this end, we first compute the action of the Lindblad on linear operators,